Jan 26, 2017

 While many companies are moving to cloud solutions to limit their disaster risk, others are understandably concerned about increased complexity or cost.
 One solution?
 Off-site Cloud Backups.

-By utilizing industry leading technology from Veeam, INAP Cloud Backups enable IT to manage their backups with ease, all while keeping costs at a minimum.
+By utilizing industry leading technology from Veeam, HorizonIQ Cloud Backups enable IT to manage their backups with ease, all while keeping costs at a minimum.

 Another, more robust option?
 Disaster recovery as a Service (DRaaS).
 This full-service option provides a way for companies to quickly recover both data and operational functionality as quickly as possible by failing over to a secondary site.